Cruising the Cultural Highlights of Moorish from Malaga To Lisbon

-Why go: in a land both Moorish and moreish this trip joins together some of the worlds totally ‘must see’ places.
-Normally to see all this you’d be faced by a road-trip, living out of a suitcase in a succession of random hotels.
-Taking the cruising route is a much more cultured, civilized and luxurious way to see all the great culture and civilization on offer!
+In a land both Moorish and moreish, this trip joins together some of the world’s totally ‘must see’ places.
+To see all this in one visit you’d normally be faced by a road-trip, living out of a suitcase in a succession of random hotels.
+Taking the cruising route is a much more cultured, civilized and relaxed way to see all the great culture and civilization on offer!

 Ports of call: Malaga – Motril for Granada – Porto Banus for Ronda – Gibraltar – Cadiz for Seville and Jerez de la Frontera – Portimao, Portugal - Lisbon

-The minimum average weather all year round is 22 degrees Celsius, and the maximum usually reaches about 32 degrees Celsius.
+The minimum average temprature all year round is 22 degrees Celsius, and the maximum usually reaches about 32 degrees Celsius.

 Motril for Granada